PHP-DI/PHP-DI/doc/php-definitions.md

 PHP-DI's definitions are written using a *DSL* (Domain Specific Language) written in PHP and based on helper functions.

-All the examples shown in this page are using a PHP 5.4 compatible syntax, but if you are using PHP 5.5 or 5.6, you are encouraged to use the following features:
+All the examples shown in this page are using a PHP 5.5 compatible syntax.
+If you are using PHP 5.5 or 5.6, you are encouraged to use the following features:

 - PHP 5.5 `::class` magic constant: